In the Steps of Pirates and Darwin - Evolution

 Evolution

-The Galapagos Islands live up to our dreams of a sheltered place far removed from usual concerns.
-The islands and surrounding waters are quite literally teaming with exotic and curious creatures that have never learned to fear humans.
+The Galápagos Islands live up to our dreams of a sheltered place far removed from usual concerns.
+The islands and surrounding waters are quite literally teeming with exotic and curious creatures that have never learned to fear humans.
 This translates into a series of daily peak experiences including snorkeling with playful sea lions, tracking giant tortoises in the wild and trading stares with unconcerned iguanas.
 Our live-aboard yacht navigates to the next destination at night while you sleep so you wake up refreshed with each day’s island adventure right out your doorstep.
 The Golden Age of Travel opened the far corners of the globe to journeys characterized by a new style and grace.
-This golden age lives on today aboard the Evolution, where the destination is designed to be experienced as a grand voyage through one of the world’s most remarkable natural wonders, the Galapagos archipelago.
+This golden age lives on today aboard the Evolution, where the destination is designed to be experienced as a grand voyage through one of the world’s most remarkable natural wonders, the Galápagos archipelago.

--A special size at 32 passengers, this ship offers much larger cabins than smaller yachts yet still a small group for landings and meals.
+- • A special size at 32 passengers, this ship offers much larger cabins than smaller yachts yet still a small group for landings and meals.

--One of the true pioneering operators and first woman-owned business in the Galapagos offering trips since 1986.
+• One of the true pioneering operators and first woman-owned business in the Galápagos offering trips since 1986.

--Emulating grand voyages of the early 20th Century, the Evolution offers a thoughtful and unique experience in the Galapagos
+• Emulating grand voyages of the early 20th Century, the Evolution offers a thoughtful and unique experience in the Galápagos.

 Travel Curator’s Insights: